 - If the fence, wall or gate, or any other boundary involved, forms a boundary with a neighbouring listed building or its curtilage

 You will not need permission to take down your fence unless it is in a conservation area.

 Because requirements can vary depending on the scope of the project, your location, the type of building, and more, it’s always recommended that you consult your local municipality before you start any major project.

 If you start a project without the required permits, you could face excessive costs in the future, as well as potentially losing any work you might have completed.

-If you have any questions regarding building permits, please contact us anytime and we will provide you with FREE expert advice!
+If you have any questions regarding building permits, please contact us anytime and we will organise initial FREE expert advice for you.